-The Symposium, which will feature a number of the country’s foremost legal scholars, will consider Justice Ginsburg’s impact on various substantive areas of law and American jurisprudence, more generally.
-Topics to be discussed will include constitutional law, civil and criminal procedure, statutory interpretation, and labor and employment law.
+The Symposium featured a number of the country’s foremost legal scholars and considered Justice Ginsburg’s impact on various substantive areas of law and American jurisprudence, more generally.
+Topics discussed included constitutional law, civil and criminal procedure, statutory interpretation, and labor and employment law.

-Justice Ginsburg herself will join us for a live conversation moderated by Professor Wendy Webster Williams of the Georgetown University Law Center, who is co-author of a forthcoming biography of Ginsburg; and by Professor Deborah Jones Merritt of Moritz College of Law, a former law clerk to Justice Ginsburg.
+Justice Ginsburg joined us for a live conversation moderated by Professor Wendy Webster Williams of the Georgetown University Law Center, who co-authored a biography of Ginsburg; and by Professor Deborah Jones Merritt of Moritz College of Law, a former law clerk to Justice Ginsburg.